elvisbrevi/cdk-lambda-apigateway-codepipeline/README.md

-# Welcome to your CDK TypeScript project
+# CDK TypeScript Project with AWS API Gateway, Lambda, DynamoDB, and Cognito

-This is a blank project for CDK development with TypeScript.
+Welcome to your CDK TypeScript project!
+This is a blank project for CDK development with TypeScript that enables you to deploy AWS infrastructure in a programmable way.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This project includes an API Gateway that communicates with Lambda functions written in Python.
+The Lambda functions store data in DynamoDB, and authentication and authorization are handled by Cognito.

 ## Useful commands